Google Pixel 3 Camera – Still stands up there with the best

 Introduced with the Pixel 2, Portrait Mode makes a return here.
 Most cameras that do this will require two sensors, but the Pixel 3 manages it with just one.
 This is the best and most reliable portrait mode I have ever used: silkily blurring the background and keeping the subject in sharp focus.
 It does struggle with glasses and hats, but it does an excellent job at perfectly cutting around hair.
 You can also alter the intensity the blur after the photo has been taken.

 With Pixel 3, Google is introducing a couple of new camera software features.
-One is Night Sight, a dedicated low-light mode that heavily boosts brightness similarly to the Huawei P20 Pro.
+One is Night Sight, a dedicated low-light mode that heavily boosts brightness.
 Night Sights takes multiple shots and requires you hold the phone steady for a couple of seconds.

 Turn Night Sight on however and things become even more amazing.
 Night Sight works best when there is complete darkness; in situations where there’s literally no light at all it can produce shots better than what your eye can see.
 And these shots look great too.